magepages/mpdocs/docs/sage-pay/index.md

 ## Overview

-Sage Pay is Europe's leading independent payment service provider (PSP) and is one of the most trusted payment brands.
+Sage Pay is the leading payment service provider (PSP) in Europe.
 [Mageplaza Sage Pay extension](https://www.mageplaza.com/magento-2-sage-pay/) will help you integrate this payment gateway with your store.
 Sage Pay supports online payment via card and customers can save credit card information at the first payment to save time at the next purchase.
-Also, customer can manage saved credit card information and delete card information at any time.
+Also, customers can manage saved credit card information and delete card information at any time.
 In particular, the admin will be able to create backend order with Sage Pay.

-Your customers can use all debit cards, credit cards, Visa, etc. And also be producted by authorizes, capture and 3D secure as well as AVS/CV2.
-Store can choose to redirect customer to Sage Pay Payment page or process all the purchase right on your checkout page.
+Your customers can use all debit cards, credit cards, Visa, etc. And also be protected by authorizes, capture and 3D secure as well as AVS/CV2.
+Stores can choose to redirect customers to Sage Pay Payment page or process all the purchase right on your checkout page.

 **Mageplaza Sage Pay** is fully compatible with our [One Step Checkout](https://www.mageplaza.com/magento-2-one-step-checkout-extension/) and Instant Purchase and [Reports](https://www.mageplaza.com/magento-2-reports-extension/) which helps customers to order, make reports on the sales quickly and conveniently.